EXCLUSIVE-Kuwait woos foreign investors by suspending offset scheme

 management resources.

-"We need to revise it and then, later on, implement it in a
+"We need to revise it and then, later on, implement it with

 international firms," the minister said.